Scott-Woodward/CatFacts/README.md

 You have a good selection of libraries at your disposal, all of which are the same that is used in the GOL Android application.

-Utilise OkHTTP and Retrofit to make your network calls.
+- Utilise OkHTTP and Retrofit to make your network calls.
-Use coroutines and flows to asynchronously call endpoints and return data Use compose to render the UI
+- Use coroutines and flows to asynchronously call endpoints and return data
+- Use compose to render the UI

+Happy Coding!